Aurelian-C/React-Summary_App/src/markdowns/15_Deploying_React_apps/Understanding_&_adding_lazy_loading.md

-# Understanding & adding lazy loading
+# Understanding & adding lazy loading (Dynamic Imports)

 Lazy loading means that you wanna ==load certain pieces of code only when it's needed==.
 The idea behind lazy loading is that you tell to browser to load certain components only when they're needed, instead of ahead of time.